TZer0/tzer0.github.io/discord.md

-# Discord: Tips and Tricks
+# Admin's/Mod's Guide to Discord

 These are instructions + tips and tricks I've learned from years of moderating online spaces with a few thousand users.
 Some of it specific to Discord, but a lot of these tips will probably apply to other platforms.